Sunday, June 12, 2005

 You might get some ideas from looking over past carnivals.
 (Brandon's one was especially well-presented!
 A fun idea is to try to draw connections between the various entries, as done especially well by Rad Geek in carnival #24.
 SteveG's "back to school edition" was also very well received.)

-Hosts may wish to post a "call for submissions" early in their carnival period (about when the previous edition is posted), inviting readers to send in their entries via the online submission form.
-(Received submissions are automatically emailed to the host.)
-They should include mention of any criteria they will use in selecting entries, e.g. whether they'd prefer posts that are rigorously academic, or more accessible / 'pop' philosophy.
+Hosts may wish to post a "call for submissions" early in their carnival period (soon after the previous edition is posted), inviting readers to submit links to suitable blog posts.
+Hosts should include mention of any criteria they will use in selecting entries, e.g. whether they'd prefer posts that are rigorously academic, or more accessible / 'pop' philosophy.
+(Hosts should check this link when compiling the carnival, to see what entries have been submitted via the google docs form.)

 Hosts have discretion over what to include in their edition of the carnival - they may leave out any submissions they deem inappropriate or lacking in philosophical substance, and add any further picks that they think warrant inclusion.
 Hosts are most welcome to include a recent post of their own as well.

 (N.B.
 Hosts should not feel obliged to include every submission.
-Some bloggers spam out a single post to dozens of barely relevant carnivals, in hopes of a cheap link.
-To reward them just devalues the more relevant and interesting entries.
-So, use your editorial discretion to create the best carnival you can for the online philosophical community!)
+Use your editorial discretion to create the best carnival you can for the online philosophical community!)

 We're always on the look out for new hosts.
 It does require some time and effort, but not an excessive amount, and past hosts tell me that they enjoyed it.
 (Plus it's a good way to get a whole bunch of links and new visitors, to raise your blog's profile!)
 So if you have a philosophy blog, and it sounds like something you'd like to try, just send me an email and I'll add you to the list.